Vision & Health Care

-Regular eye examinations are important for all age’s vision and health care.
-Exams are usually every two years although for youngsters’ or some eye conditions more frequent examinations may be advised.
-Eye exams can help to identify conditions such as glaucoma and diabetes at an early stage allowing them to be effectively treated.
+Regular eye examinations are important for all ages.
+Exams are usually every two years although for youngsters and certain eye conditions more frequent examinations may be advised.
+Eye exams can help to identify conditions such as glaucoma and diabetes at an early stage allowing them to be more effectively treated.

 In children, it is essential to diagnose sight problems early to prevent learning and development problems.
 If you already wear glasses or contact lenses please remember to bring them with you, the optometrist may ask you to wear them during a test.
 Please also bring any details of medication that you may currently be taking or have recently taken.

-Our highly qualified optometrists each with over twenty five years’ experience take a comprehensive medical history, and details of any symptoms.
-This is important as some eye problems are closely related to health, lifestyle, and hereditary factors.
+Our experienced qualified optometrists take a comprehensive medical history, and details of any symptoms as some eye conditions are related to health, lifestyle, and hereditary factors.